Crown (dental restoration): Taper

 Theoretically, the more parallel the opposing walls of a preparation, the more retention is achieved.
 However this is almost impossible to achieve clinically.
 It is standard for preparations for full coverage crowns to slightly taper or converge in an occlusal direction.
 This allows the preparation to be visually inspected, prevent undercuts, compensate for crown fabrication inaccuracies and allow, at the cementation stage, for excess cement to escape with the ultimate aim of optimising the seating of the crown on the preparation.
 Generally axial walls prepared using a long tapered high speed burs confer a 2 - 3° taper on each wall and an overall 4 - 6° taper to the preparation.
 As taper increases, retention decreases so taper should be kept to a minimum whilst ensuring elimination of undercuts.
-An overall taper of 16° is said to be clinically achievable and being able to fulfil the aforesaid requirements.
+An overall taper of 16° is said to be clinically achievable and being able to fulfill the aforesaid requirements.
 Ideally, the taper should not exceed 20 degrees as will negatively impact retention.